facebook/sapling/_src/introduction/getting-started.md

 Server logs will be written to /var/folders/5c/f3nk25tn7gd7nds59hy_nj7r0000gn/T/isl-server-logKktwaj/isl-server.log
 ```

 Sapling will open the URL automatically in your browser.
 See the docs on [Interactive Smartlog](../addons/isl.md) to learn more about its many features.
+Interactive Smartlog is also available in our [VS Code Extension](../addons/vscode).

-## Submitting Pull Requests
+## Submitting pull requests

 Sapling supports multiple workflows for interacting with GitHub pull requests.
 The simplest solution is the <SLCommand name="pr" /> command: